Salt Command-Line Reference

 -d, --basedir=<path> directory for key files.

-Default is current working dir.
+Default is the current working dir.

 -h, --help Show this help message and exit.